-How do I use oobping to test the connection to a remote ODBC DSN?
+How do I use oobping to test the connection to a remote ODBC data source?

-You should first use oobping to test the connection to the Easysoft ODBC-ODBC Bridge Server and to test authentication.
-Once you have done that, you should have the name of a server where an ODBC-ODBC Bridge Server is running and the port it is listening on.
-You should also have a valid operating system username and password and be enabled in the ODBC-ODBC Bridge Server access control rules.
-You can now check connectivity to a specified remote ODBC data source (DSN).
+First, use oobping to test the connection to the Easysoft ODBC-ODBC Bridge server and to test authentication.
+You'll then have the machine name of an ODBC-ODBC Bridge server and the port the server is listening on.
+You'll also have a valid operating system user name and password.
+Now check the connection to the remote ODBC data source.

 Server = myserver